Sparkling Raspberry Lemonade

 - 3 ½ cups cold sparkling water

-- Start by making a simple syrup to sweeten the lemonade.
-In a small saucepan, add the ½ cup water and ½ cup granulated sugar.
+- In a small saucepan, add the ½ cup water and granulated sugar.
 Heat over medium high, stirring occasionally, until the sugar has completely dissolved.
 Remove from the heat and set aside to cool slightly.

 - Add the raspberries to the bowl of a food processor.
 Process until smooth.
 Strain the raspberry puree through a fine mesh sieve to remove the seeds (using a wooden spoon to help push it through).